Röyksopp: 2001–2004: Melody A.M. and early success

 After leaving Tellé, the band signed with British label Wall of Sound and released Melody A.M., which became certified platinum in the band's native Norway and sold over a million copies worldwide.
 The album peaked at number one in Norway, and produced the UK Top 40 singles "Eple", "Poor Leno", and "Remind Me".
 A final single, "Sparks", was also released.

-Eple (/no/) – meaning "apple" in Norwegian – was licensed by Apple Inc. for use as the welcome music to the company's Mac OS X Panther operating system, playing the first time a user booted a new Apple-brand computer.
+"Eple" (Norwegian for apple) was used as part of the "Welcome" intro video played on the first-time start-up of Apple's Mac OS X Panther operating system in 2003.

 The band's popularity was boosted by several graphically experimental music videos, many of which were put into heavy rotation by MTV.
 The music video for "Remind Me", featuring an infographic-style video by French company H5, won the 2002 MTV Europe Music Award for best music video.
-In this same event the duo was nominated in three more categories: "Best Nordic Act", "Best New Artist" and "Best Dance Act".
+The duo was also nominated in three more categories: "Best Nordic Act", "Best New Artist", and "Best Dance Act".
 The duo performed the song "Poor Leno" at the event.
 One year later they received a nomination for "Best Group" at the Brit Awards.

-During this period Röyksopp slowly gained popularity in the United States.
-"Remind Me", one of the two Röyksopp and Erlend Øye collaborations found on Melody A.M., was featured in a Geico car insurance commercial, the fourth of the "It's so easy a caveman could do it" ads.
+During this period, Röyksopp slowly gained popularity in the United States.
+"Remind Me", a collaboration with Erlend Øye, was featured in a Geico car insurance commercial, the fourth of the "It's so easy a caveman could do it" ads.

-During this time, Röyksopp were approached to compose the soundtrack for The Matrix Reloaded, although they declined the offer.
+Röyksopp were approached to compose the soundtrack for The Matrix Reloaded but declined the offer.

+Their song "Poor Leno" was featured in the EA Sports BIG snowboarding game SSX 3.

 2005–2008: The Understanding

-Röyksopp's second studio album, The Understanding, was released on 12 July 2005, preceded by the single "Only This Moment" on 27 June 2005.
-The single managed to peak at number 33 in the United Kingdom.
-The video for "Only This Moment" is closely based on the events of the Paris 1968 riots, and elements of propaganda are found throughout the video clip.
-The album's second single, "49 Percent", with the vocals of Chelonis R. Jones was released on 26 September 2005.
-A third single, "What Else Is There?", including vocals from Swedish singer Karin Dreijer of The Knife, became the album's biggest single, peaking at number 32 in the United Kingdom, and at number four in Norway.
+Röyksopp's second studio album, The Understanding, was released on 12 July 2005.
+It was preceded with the album's single "Only This Moment" on 27 June 2005.
+The single peaked at number 33 in the United Kingdom.
+The video for "Only This Moment" is based on the events of the Paris 1968 riots with elements of propaganda found throughout it.
+The album's second single, "49 Percent", featuring Chelonis R. Jones, was released on 26 September 2005.
+A third single, "What Else Is There?", featuring vocals from Swedish singer Karin Dreijer of The Knife, became the album's biggest single, peaking at number 32 in the United Kingdom, and at number four in Norway.
 "Beautiful Day Without You" was the album's fourth single, and a non-album track, "Curves", was also released.

-Building upon the success of Melody A.M., The Understanding was very successful in Europe.
 The album peaked at number one in Norway, and at number 13 in the UK.
 During this time, Röyksopp's popularity continued to increase in the United States.
 The album charted on many Billboard charts, and peaked at number two on the Top Electronic Albums chart, number 22 on the Top Heatseekers chart, and number 32 on the Top Independent Albums.